What You Cannot Bring on a Cruise (And What to Know Before Packing)

 - incense

-Cruise ships take fire safety extremely seriously, and these types of items present unnecessary risks in passenger cabins.
+Cruise ships take fire safety very seriously, and these items present unnecessary risks in passenger cabins.

 Other Common Restricted Items